Skip to main content

 MCP Tools Integration

-The MCP (Model Context Protocol) module enables seamless integration of MCP-compliant tools and servers with PraisonAI agents, supporting both stdio and SSE transport methods.
+The MCP (Model Context Protocol) module enables seamless integration of MCP-compliant tools and servers with PraisonAI agents, supporting multiple transport methods.

 Overview